-- (4) In the event that an Employer has stipulated the following matters pursuant to a written agreement either with a labor union organized by a majority of the Workers at the workplace concerned (in cases where such labor union exists), or with a person representing a majority of the Workers (in cases where such union does not exist), if a Worker who comes under the scope of Workers set forth in item (i) requests annual paid leave by the hour, the Employer may, under said agreement, grant the Worker annual paid leave by the hour for the number of days set forth in item (ii) from the number of days of annual paid leave under the provisions of the preceding three paragraphs, notwithstanding the provisions thereof: - (i) The scope of Workers to whom annual paid leave by the hour can be granted; - (ii) The number of days of annual paid leave that can be granted by the hour (limited to no more than five days); - (iii) Other matters as set forth by Ordinance of the Ministry of Health, Labour and Welfare. - (5) Employers shall grant annual paid leave under the provisions of each preceding paragraph for the particular period requested by the Worker; provided, however, that when the granting of leave for a requested period would interfere with the normal operation of the Business, the Employer may provide leave for a different period instead. - (6) In the event that an Employer, pursuant to a written agreement either with a labor union organized by a majority of the Workers at the workplace concerned (in cases where such labor union exists) or with a person representing a majority of the Workers (in cases where such union does not exist), has made a stipulation with regard to the period in which annual paid leave under the provisions of paragraphs (1) to (3) inclusive will be provided, the Employer may, notwithstanding the provisions of the preceding paragraph, provide annual paid leave in accordance with such stipulation for the portions of annual paid leave under the provisions of paragraphs (1) to (3) inclusive in excess of 5 days. - (7) For the period of annual paid leave under the provisions of paragraphs (1) through (3) inclusive or the hours of annual paid leave under the provisions of paragraph (4), the Employer shall, in accordance with the rules of employment or the equivalent thereto, pay the average Wage or the amount of Wages that would normally be paid for working the prescribed working hours, or the amount of Wages calculated based on these amounts pursuant to the provisions of Ordinance of the Ministry of Health, Labour and Welfare, respectively; provided, however, that when there is a written agreement either with a labor union organized by a majority of the Workers at the workplace concerned (in the case that where such labor union is organized) or with a person representing a majority of the Workers in cases where such union does not exist), which provides for the payment for the period or the hours of a sum equivalent to the daily amount of standard remuneration provided for under paragraph (1) of Article 99 of the Health Insurance Law (Act No. 70 of 1922) or a sum calculated based on the sum pursuant to the provisions of Ordinance of the Ministry of Health, Labour and Welfare, respectively, such agreement shall be complied with.

-(8) With respect to the application of the provisions of paragraphs (1) and (2), a Worker shall be deemed to have reported for work during periods of absence for medical treatment for injuries or illness suffered in the course of employment, during periods of child care leave prescribed in item (i) of Article 2 of the Law Concerning the Welfare of Workers Who Take Care of Children or Other Family Members Including Child Care and Family Care Leave or for family care leave prescribed in item (ii) of said Article, and during periods of absence for women before and after childbirth pursuant to the provisions of Article 65.
+- (4) The employer shall grant paid leave under the provisions of the three preceding paragraphs during the period requested by the worker; provided, however, that when the granting of leave in the requested period would interfere with the normal operation of the enterprise, the employer may grant the leave during another period. - (5) In the event that an employer, pursuant to a written agreement either with a labor union organized by a majority of the workers at the workplace concerned (in the case that such labor union is organized) or with a person representing a majority of the workers (in the case that such labor union is not organized), has made a stipulation with regard to the period in which paid leave under the provisions of paragraphs (1) to (3) inclusive will be granted, the employer may, notwithstanding the provisions of the preceding paragraph, grant paid leave in accordance with such stipulation for the portions of paid leave under the provisions of paragraphs (1) to (3) inclusive in excess of 5 days. - (6) For the period of paid leave under the provisions of paragraphs (1) through (3) inclusive, the employer shall, in accordance with the rules of employment or the equivalent thereto, pay either the average wage or the amount of wages that would normally be paid for working the prescribed working hours; provided, however, that when there is a written agreement either with a labor union organized by a majority of the workers at the workplace concerned (in the case that where such labor union is organized) or with a person representing a majority of the workers in the case that such labor union is not organized), which provides for the payment for the period of a sum equivalent to the daily amount of standard remuneration provided for under paragraph (1) of Article 99 of the Health Insurance Law (Act No. 70 of 1922), such agreement shall be complied with. - (7) With respect to the application of the provisions of paragraphs (1) and (2), a worker shall be deemed to have reported for work during periods of rest for medical treatment for injuries or illness suffered in the course of employment, during periods of rest for child care leave prescribed in item (i) of Article 2 of the Law Concerning the Welfare of Workers Who Take Care of Children or Other Family Members Including Child Care and Family Care Leave or for family care leave prescribed in item (ii) of the said Article, and during periods of rest for women before and after childbirth pursuant to the provisions of Article 65.